Checklists, Visa Information, Health, and more.

 All breakfast served in the hotel will offer a complete selection of both Western and Indian fare.
 Our goal is to provide you with a variety of menus that are included in your tour.
 It is important that you advise us by email of any dietary restrictions and/or allergies well in advance so that we can best accommodate your requirements.

-We ask tour members to refrain from wearing colognes, perfumes and/or personal products containing excessive fragrance, out of respect for other vacationers on the tour bus who may be allergic.
+We ask tour members to refrain from wearing colognes, perfumes, and/or personal products containing excessive fragrance, out of respect for other vacationers on the tour bus who may be allergic.

 If you do not use a digital camera, it may be difficult to obtain photo film in the villages or in national parks/reserves.
-Please bring your own film or purchase upon arrival in the larger cities.
-Photography may not be permissible at some railway stations, bridges, airports and all military installations.
+Please bring your own film or purchase it upon arrival in the larger cities.
+Photography may not be permissible at some railway stations, bridges, airports, and all military installations.
 If in doubt, please ask.

 The weight restriction for luggage on domestic flights in India is 33 LBS (15KG) per suitcase with a limit of one piece of checked luggage per person.
 In addition, 15 LBS (7KG) of hand baggage is allowed.
 This differs from international flight luggage limits and should be taken into account when preparing for your trip.
 Excess baggage charge can be paid at the airport and is roughly $5 per kilogram.